TrueNASTrueNAS Nightly Development Documentation

 Remove any existing WebDAV shares.
 Go to Shares > WebDAV and use Edit to view any existing configurations.
 Take note of the share name, path, and read only settings.
 Delete the WebDAV share configuration.

-In SCALE Bluefin: To grant access to a specific user (and group) other than using the default admin user UID and GID, add a new non-root administrative user for the share(s).
+In Bluefin: To grant access to a specific user (and group) other than using the default admin user UID and GID, add a new non-root administrative user for the share(s).
 Note the UID and GID for this new user to enter in the application configuration screen.

-After disabling the WebDAV service and clearing any existing share configurations from the Shares > WebDAV screen in Bluefin, install the WebDAV application to recreate your shares using the CORE service settings from your notes.
+After disabling the WebDAV service and clearing any existing share configurations from the Shares > WebDAV screen in Bluefin, install the WebDAV application to recreate your shares using the service settings from your notes.
 Use the webdav user and group in control, and the UID and GID (666) in the application.